Inspiration / How To / Holiday How-To: A Schoolhouse Twist On The Classic Gingerbread House

 Person piping orange frosting onto piece of gingerbread in straight line.

-For the Plaid Wool Rug in Skywe simply cut out a rectangular piece of gingerbread and decorated it using two different piping tips.
-It would be equally as easy and fun to recreate the Ribbed Wool Rug in Ivory, or a stunning creation of your own.
+For the Plaid Wool Rug in Sky, opens in a new tab: we simply cut out a rectangular piece of gingerbread and decorated it using two different piping tips.
+It would be equally as easy and fun to recreate the Ribbed Wool Rug in Ivory, opens in a new tab, or a stunning creation of your own.
 The decorating opportunities are endless!

 Person piping orange frosting on gingerbread couch.

-For the Milo Sofa: to recreate our newest furniture favorite we cut out two identical rectangles for the seat and back, as well as two smaller squares for the arm rests and one long, skinny rectangle the same length as the seat.
+For the Milo Sofa, opens in a new tab: to recreate our newest furniture favorite we cut out two identical rectangles for the seat and back, as well as two smaller squares for the arm rests and one long, skinny rectangle the same length as the seat.
 To attach, simply hot glue (or use frosting!) the seat to the middle of the back piece, and then add the arm rests to the sides and the skinny rectangle as the remaining support at the bottom.
 Viola!

-For the Andy Coffee Table: this one may have been our trickiest creation.
+For the Andy Coffee Table, opens in a new tab: this one may have been our trickiest creation.
 To recreate this beloved table we used cut out a small circle of gingerbread for the base.
 Once that was baked and cooled we attached the base to the stroopwafel top using two, glued together vanilla wafers.
 We recommend using hot glue if you want to try your hand at this miniature, as the frosting might not be strong enough to hold it.
 To finish it, we simply frosted around the base using white frosting.

 Gingerbread room atop a green tray sitting on a wood table next to trays of colorful candies.